mongodb/docs/source/core/replication.rst

   testing.

-- Consider keeping one or two members of the set in an off-site data center, but ensure that it's :ref:`priority
+- Consider keeping one or two members of the set in an off-site data center, but make sure to configure the :ref:`priority
-  <replica-set-node-priority>` is configured to prevent it from
+  <replica-set-node-priority>` to prevent it from
   becoming :term:`primary`.

 .. seealso:: ":doc:`/administration/replication-architectures`" for